SEAME-pt/Team02-RaspberryPi/README.md

 Once the application is up and running, the instrument cluster will display `real-time speed data` and the `vehicle's battery status` on an LCD screen.
 The data is continuously updated as it is received **via the CAN bus**.

-This project can be deployed and tested in two main environments (in a raspberry pi 4 and locally in you computer).
+This project's UI can be deployed and tested in two main environments (in a raspberry pi 4 and locally in you computer).
 Check the deploy manual [here]

 ## Testing